simofoti/UV3-TeD/README.md

 ## Datasets

-Installation instructions should be automatically printed when launching the code if data are not found or automatic download is not implemented.
+Download instructions should be automatically printed when launching the code if data are not found or automatic download is not implemented.

 Permissions to download the data may be required.
 Please, refer to the